Silverfeelin/spotdl-handler/README.md

   > Both `spotdl` and `ffmpeg` must be available globally.
 For Windows users, make sure the correct directory is included in your PATH variables.
 More information can be found on the [Spotify-Downloader installation page](https://github.com/ritiek/spotify-downloader/wiki/Installation).

+*Note: As of writing this, this application depends on a feature not yet released in Spotify-Downloader.
+It will most likely be included in the 1.1.2 release.
+See https://github.com/ritiek/spotify-downloader/pull/476.
+Until this feature is released, you can only download songs and not playlists or albums.*

 * [.NET Core Runtime](https://dotnet.microsoft.com/download) <sup>*(2.1 or above)*</sup>